jgm/typst-symbols/README.md

 # typst-symbols

-This module provides definitions of the symbols used in typst (<https://typst.app>).
+This package provides definitions of the symbols used in typst (<https://typst.app>).
 It exports lists of triples, which can be converted into maps or other more appropriate forms, depending on the use case.
 Each triple contains the symbol